cyrus-rustomji/datacamp/sample-outline.md

 ## Chapter 3 - API Data Extraction and Exploratory Data Analysis
-* Lesson 1 - Connect to API
+* Lesson 1 - Connect to an API
 	* Learning objective: Step by step process of how to connect to a REST or Streaming API
 * Lesson 2 - Extact data from API
 	* Learning objective: Understand how to retreive data from an API
 * Lesson 3 - Create your dataset
-	* Learning objective: Build and create metrics to be used as part of your dataset, will use the machine learning library scikit-learn
+	* Learning objective: Build and create metrics from your raw dataset
 * Lesson 4 - Visualize your data using EDA (Exploratory Data Analysis)
-	* Learning objective: Create different seaborn plots to help better understand our dataset
+	* Learning objective: Create different seaborn and matplotlib plots to help better understand your dataset

 ## Chapter 4 - Quandl Case Study for Stocks